deltachat/chatmail/README.md

 ## Deploying your own chatmail server

 To deploy chatmail on your own server, you must have set-up ssh authentication and need to use an ed25519 key, due to an [upstream bug in paramiko](https://github.com/paramiko/paramiko/issues/2191).
-You also need to add your private key to the local ssh-agent to avoid having to type the password for your key multiple times.
+You also need to add your private key to the local ssh-agent, because you can't type in your password during deployment.

 We use `chat.example.org` as the chatmail domain in the following steps.
 Please substitute it with your own domain.